 These types of grammatical and spelling errors are colloquially called Chinglish.
 And they are very, very common.
-In fact, it wasn’t unusually for me to see typos and other formatting inconsistencies in my contracts, and I am thankful I never had to dispute any of the terms.
+In fact, when I was living in China, it wasn’t unusual for me to see typos and other formatting inconsistencies in my contracts, and I am thankful I never had to dispute any of the terms.

 While these sorts of errors are more common in a country where English is not the national language, educated folk in English speaking countries often like to make fun of the uneducated with their curious spelling habits and sincere efforts at political discourse via Facebook, for example.
 Much of the time the meaning is clear, it’s just “stained”.

 This idea of knowing a language has become more important as schools in Anglo countries and international schools around the world have increasing numbers of English Language Learners.
 In the classroom, we want our students to attain the highest levels of proficiency.
 Ontario, for example, is guided by the Steps to English Proficiency policy guide which articulates the types of skills students should demonstrate before they can be considered fully competent in English.
 And certainly there are advantages for students that have become proficient at English.
 The IELTS and TOEFL tests for English proficiency often serve as defacto gatekeepers to Western universities and colleges, and some more elite schools even require an additional interview with prospective students.